genio/p5-exceptions/README.md

 explanations below, then you should look directly at some of the modules that make exception handling dead simple.

+[Syntax::Keyword::Try](https://metacpan.org/pod/Syntax::Keyword::Try) - Catch exceptions in a familiar `try` and `catch` way.
+If you look no further, make use of this module or [Try::Tiny](https://metacpan.org/pod/Try::Tiny)!
+This module requires Perl v5.14 or better as it uses pluggable keywords.

 [Try::Tiny](https://metacpan.org/pod/Try::Tiny) - Catch exceptions in a familiar `try` and `catch` way.
 If you look no further, make use of this module!